Options Cafe blog - options trading education and strategies

 our journey to demystify the complex yet rewarding world of options trading.

-Momentum RSI Strategy Backtest: 80% Win Rate Over 2 Years
+Momentum RSI Strategy Backtest: 81% Win Rate with VIX Filter

 I'm always tinkering with new trading ideas and running backtests.
 It's one of my favorite parts of being a trader—exploring what works, what doesn't, and why.
 Recently, I came across a Reddit post in r/algotrading that caught my attention.
 The poster claimed an 81.6% win rate with impressive gains using a momentum-based approach.
 Naturally, I had to test something similar myself.